tomaszkramer/cv_generator/readme.md

 designed with **fontawesome** allows to create CV for IT developers:
 - drag and drop photo,
 - add stages of careera,
-- add project designed.
+- add projects,

-*In development state*
+- add links.